Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 9:00-10:00 • State of the Profession

-We’ll discuss top-line results of the just-released PSA membership survey.
-Well-networked speechwriters from around the world report on trends in the business in their neck of the professional woods.
-We’ll officially launch the PSA’s new Speechwriter’s Code of Ethics.
+PSA executive director David Murray will share exclusive top-line results of the soon-to-be-released PSA Speechwriting Salary Survey.
+Well-networked speechwriters from around the world will report on relevant trends in the speechwriting business in Europe, Africa and the Pacific Rim.
 And we’ll open the floor to conference participants who want to discuss any aspect of the speechwriting business.

 11:00-11:45 • Candid Mentoring Session Among Veteran Speechwriters, Young Pros and Aspiring Scribes

-There are no naive questions when members of the undergraduate Georgetown Speechwriting Advisory Group—and speechwriters new to the business—mingle with veteran speechwriters, who get a rare chance to share what they wish they'd known from the start.
+There are no naive questions when the aspiring speechwriters who comprise the undergraduate Georgetown Speechwriting Advisory Group mingle with veteran speechwriters, who get a rare and happy chance to share what they wish they'd known from the start.

 11:45-12:00 • Break